oOHiyoriOo/oOHiyoriOo/README.md

-Just a Programmer making me ideas come true. having fund here and trying to help.
+Just a Programmer making me ideas come true. having fun here and trying to help.